 Contributions to Inherited Traditional SIMPLE IRAs.
-Except for employer retirement plan-to-Inherited IRA rollovers and qualifying Inherited IRA-to-Inherited IRA transfers and rollovers, no other contribution types are allowed to be contributed to the Inherited Traditional SIMPLE IRA, unless defined as allowable under the Code or regulations and allowed by the Trustee's policies allowable under the Code or regulations and allowed by the Trustee's policies Spouse beneficiaries, nonspouse beneficiaries, and see-through trust beneficiaries (that qualify as a designated beneficiary) may roll over eligible assets from a deceased participant's qualifying employer retirement plan(s) to this Inherited Traditional SIMPLE IRA if at least two years have elapsed from the date of the SIMPLE IRA participant's initial participation in the SIMPLE IRA plan.
-Rollovers to this Inherited IRA by a spouse beneficiaries) must be rolled over either directly or indirectly.
-Nonspouse beneficiaries and see-through trust beneficiaries (that qualify as designated beneficiaries) must be sent directly from the plan administrator to the Inherited IRA Trustee.
+Except for employer retirement plan-to-Inherited IRA rollovers and qualifying Inherited IRA-to-Inherited IRA transfers and rollovers, no other contribution types are allowed to be contributed to the Inherited Traditional SIMPLE IRA, unless defined as allowable under the Code or regulations and allowed by the Custodian's policies allowable under the Code or regulations and allowed by the Custodian's policies Spouse beneficiaries, nonspouse beneficiaries, and see-through trust beneficiaries (that qualify as a designated beneficiary) may roll over eligible assets from a deceased participant's qualifying employer retirement plan(s) to this Inherited Traditional SIMPLE IRA if at least two years have elapsed from the date of the SIMPLE IRA participant's initial participation in the SIMPLE IRA plan.
+Rollovers to this Inherited IRA by a spouse beneficiaries) must be sent directly from the plan administrator to the Inherited IRA Custodian.
 Qualifying employer retirement plans include qualified plans (e.g., 401(k)) plans or profit-sharing plans), governmental 457(b) plans, the Federal Thrift Savings Plan, 403(b) arrangements, and 403(a) arrangements.
 Amounts that may not be rolled over include any RMDs (including hypothetical RMDs) and certain other ineligible amounts.
 If a potential overpayment has been directly rolled over to an Inherited IRA, the Inherited IRA owner may be able to contest the plan sponsor's recouping such overpayment to determine whether it is proper.
-While the Inherited IRA owner contests the efforts to recoup, the IRA Trustee will usually retain the contested assets pending the outcome of the recoupment effort.
+While the Inherited IRA owner contests the efforts to recoup, the IRA Custodian will usually retain the contested assets pending the outcome of the recoupment effort.
 If the payment is found to be an overpayment, such overpayment will be paid to the distributing employer retirement plan.
 A wrongful IRS levy of assets from an Inherited Traditional SIMPLE IRA by the tax return deadline (not including extensions) for the year the assets are returned.
 Funds from an Inherited Traditional or Inherited Traditional SIMPLE IRA plan.
 Distributions to Inherited Traditional SIMPLE RA Owners.
 Beneficiary distributions from Inherited Traditional SIMPLE IRA plan.

 Distributions to Inherited Traditional SIMPLE IRA Owners.
 Beneficiary distributions from Inherited Traditional SIMPLE IRAs must continue as required by the Code and regulations.
 See "BENEFICIARY DISTRIBUTIONS - IRA OWNER'S DEATH BEFORE JANUARY 1, 2020" and "BENEFICIARY DISTRIBUTIONS - IRA OWNER'S DEATH ON OR AFTER JANUARY 1, 2020" in this disclosure statement for more information.
 Qualified Charitable Distributions from Inherited IRA.
-If the Inherited IRA owner of this Inherited Traditional SIMPLE IRA is age 701/2 or older, they "Qualified Charitable Distributions from Inferited IRA.
-In the Inferited IRA owner of this Inferited Traditional ShirLE IRA is age 70/2 of older, they "Qualified Charitable Distributions" in this disclosure statement for more information.
-Qualified Health Savings Account (HSA) Funding Distribution from Inherited.
-If the Inherited IRA owner of this Inherited Traditional SIMPLE IRA is an HSA-eligible individual, they may be eligible to complete a qualified HSA funding distribution from this Inherited IRA to their HSA.
-See "Qualified Health Savings Account (HSA) Funding Distribution from Inherited.
-If the Inherited IRA owner of this Inherited Traditional SIMPLE IRA is an HSA-eligible individual, they may be eligible to complete a qualified HSA funding distribution from this Inherited IRA to their HSA.
-See "Qualified Health Savings Account (HSA) Funding Distribution from the statement for more information.
+If the Inherited IRA owner of this Inherited Traditional SIMPLE IRA is age 701/2 or older, they The second second to be a second to be se